MicrosoftDocs/cpp-docs/docs/standard-library/gps-clock-class.md

 This clock measures time since Sunday, 6 January 1980 00:00:00 UTC.

-This clock does not account for leap seconds.
+This clock doesn't account for leap seconds.
 Whenever a leap second is added into UTC time, UTC falls another second behind GPS time.

-GPS time is behind TAI time by 19 seconds because ten seconds was added to TAI time in 1972 to account for for the leap seconds that had accumulated to that point.
-And 9 more leap leap seconds were added to TAI time between 1970 and 1980.
+GPS time is behind TAI time by 19 seconds because 10 seconds were added to TAI time in 1972 to account for the leap seconds that had accumulated to that point.
+And 9 more leap seconds were added to TAI time between 1970 and 1980.

 ## Members